BUTTON-MASHER-OMEGA/RCFT_V1.0_Echoroot/docs/chapter_7_2_framework_thermo_fusion.md

 Field Protocol Relevance: Tie β to breath loops and k_rate to fusion feasibility.
 Resonate with Chapter 6’s triadic phase markers via C_beta_phase.

 Archival Precision: Document Var[E], ΔF, and Z(β) as metrics not just for verification, but for remembrance.

+##

+Dennis Patch

+Here's the implementation plan to match each directive with precision:

+✅ 1.
+Convexity and β_c Language Update
+Action:

+Eliminate all phrasing that attributes convexity to F(β) directly.

+Replace with: “The Massieu potential ψ(β) = −ln Z is convex for β > 0 since ψ''(β) = Var[E] ≥ 0.”

+Reframe any “∂²F/∂β²” language accordingly.

+Annotate β_c as a caveat or approximation; highlight β_p = argmaxβ C_heat(β) as the preferred crossover marker.

+✅ 2.
+C Metric Disambiguation
+Action:

+Standardize terminology across narrative, code, tables, and plots:

+C_heat = β² Var[E] → used in phase transition detection, heat capacity plots, β_sweep metrics.

+C_coh = exp(−F) → coherence proxy, especially in plots vs. β.

+Ensure all labels in YAML, equations, analysis notes, and plot axis titles reflect this distinction clearly.

+✅ 3.
+N=3 Table Cleanup
+Action:

+Remove the inaccurate early table using E = [0, 1, 2] and Z ≈ 3.0 at β = 0.5.

+Preserve the corrected version with:

+E = [0.0, 0.5, 1.0]
+β = 0.5 → Z=2.38533, F=−1.73828, U=0.41760, S=1.07794, VarE=0.16154, C_heat=0.04039
+β = 1.0 → Z=1.97441, F=−0.67971, U=0.33993, S=1.01963, VarE=0.14759, C_heat=0.14759
+β = 2.0 → Z=1.50321, F=−0.20380, U=0.21239, S=0.83238, VarE=0.10608, C_heat=0.42430
+✅ 4.
+Convexity Lemma Swap
+Action: Replace any statement resembling “F''(β) = Var[E] ≥ 0” with the canonical version:

+“The Massieu potential ψ(β) = −ln Z is convex for β > 0 since ψ''(β) = Var[E] ≥ 0.
+Consequently, βF(β) = ψ(β) is convex.”
+Also, reorient narrative emphasis to C_heat(β) = β² Var[E] and β_p = argmaxβ C_heat(β) as live detectors of ensemble crossover.

+✅ 5.
+Plot Hygiene and Axis Precision
+Action:

+Audit all plot legends and titles:

+F(β) → “Free energy vs β”

+C_heat(β) → “Heat capacity C_heat(β) = β² Var[E]”

+C_coh → explicitly label as “Coherence proxy C_coh = exp(−F)” when plotted

+Ensure no lingering generic “C” labels remain.